X

 Pass on important things now: Look at what you have around the house that you would like for them to have later and do it now while you can still pass along the reason you love it and why you want to share it.
 This can include art, jewelry and other keepsakes.

-Everybody needs a friend: This is especially true for young adults who are making decisions that will affect them for the rest of their lives.
-Giving your grandchildren a safe and nonjudgmental place to vent is a tremendous gift.
+Be a trusted ally: Everyone needs a trusted support system.
+This is especially true for young adults who are making decisions that will affect them for the rest of their lives.
+Giving your grandchildren a safe and nonjudgmental place to vent is a tremendous gift, whether that’s in person or through Facetime.

-Help out around their house: Whether they’re renting an apartment with friends or own their own home with a partner or solo, pitch in to help out around the house.
+Help out around their house: Whether they’re renting an apartment with friends or own their own home with a partner or solo, pitch in to help around the house.
 Even if it’s just doing the dishes or helping to spruce up their patio.
 The gesture will go a long way.
-(Plus, while you’re there, you can keep an eye out to ensure their home is safe.)
+(Plus, while you’re there, it’s a good opportunity to ensure their home is safe.)

 Remember important occasions: Call on their birthday.
 Send a Christmas gift.
 Congratulate them on their new jobs, big promotions, new apartments and new cars.